-Starting A Bursitis Compensation Claim
+Making A Bursitis Compensation Claim

-If you’re looking at starting a bursitis compensation claim it is best to get free advice from a personal injury solicitor.
+If you’re looking at making a bursitis compensation claim it is best to get free advice from a personal injury solicitor.
 They can discuss your circumstances and the details surrounding your bursitis injury and any evidence you might have already to support your claim.
 They will then be able to advise you if (in their professional opinion) you should start a bursitis compensation claim.
 If they advise you to start a claim they will likely want to take on your case for you and offer a No Win No Fee arrangement.

-A No Win No Fee arrangement ensures that the claimant is not liable for the legal expenses when pursuing their bursitis compensation claim.
+A typical No Win No Fee arrangement ensures that the claimant is not liable for the legal expenses when pursuing their bursitis compensation claim.
 In exchange for writing off their legal expenses they will be paid by way of a success fee which tends to be in the region of 25% of any bursitis compensation awarded.
 Once you have signed the No Win No Fee agreement your bursitis compensation claim will be filed with the courts.
 The documents will be made available to the defendant and in cases where negligence for your bursitis is accepted, defendants often prefer to settle out of court.

 In more complicated bursitis compensation claims, where there may well be shared negligence, or those named refute negligence, the case could go before a judge who will make a ruling after considering all evidence.